afroz-ssi/git_commands/git_commands.md

 - ----------------  PULL COMMANDS --------------
 24. git pull origin main
 - Used to fetch and download content from a remote app and immediately update the local repo to match that content.
-25. We can add other command here
+25. We can add others command here
 111. or create a new repository on the command line echo "# git_commands" >> README.md
 git init